14 Reasons Why Aldi’s Groceries Are So Cheap

 They have minimal decoration

-Unlike Trader Joe’s custom murals and fancy packaging, Aldi has embraced a minimalist decorating scheme.
-By skipping expensive embellishments, Aldi is able to pass on even more savings on to their customers.
+While stores like Trader Joe’s may also offer cheap items, Aldi uses a cost reductive trick that allows them to be a top ranking budget friendly store.
+Unlike Trader Joe’s custom murals and fancy packaging, Aldi has embraced a minimalist decorating.
+By skipping expensive embellishments, Aldi is able to pass even more savings on to its customers.

 They have fewer workers

 Aldi will often schedule only two or three staff members at a time.
 That’s nothing compared to the number of employees you’ll see at other markets.
 With the way Aldi is designed, not as many workers are needed to stock the shelves or keep things in order.
 This also allows the store to pay those employees a decent paycheck.